How to give your home a makeover without spending a lot of money

 Whenever there is a property shown that has any of these things: pet odors, stained and soiled carpets, dark lighting, crazy colored walls, cluttered rooms and walkways, visible leaks, stains on the ceilings, dirty bathrooms and kitchens.
 It’s like an invitation back into the car and on to the next property.

 When cleaning, make sure the kitchen and the bathroom are sparkling clean.
 And don’t forget the living room.
 Because it is usually the first room people see when they enter the home, make sure it looks relaxing.
-Open up the windows and blinds, turn on the lights and add some flowers.
+Open up the windows and blinds, turn on the lights and add some fresh flowers.